geraveoyomama/sconce/README.md

  - Wine 9 (staging, esync compatible)
  - Configurable parameters for the container (torch autostart, password config).
  - Torch GUI over VNC (password configurable).
  - No permission issues.
 The container has the same access as the running user.
 DO NOT RUN AS ROOT.
-Make specifici user if you need to and rely on standard linux permissions.
+Make specific user if you need to and rely on standard linux permissions.
  - remote API works

 ## Requirements